 So I started to look around for inspiration, from magazines, other mums and take just an extra few minutes to think about what to wear and it made me feel just like me again.
 And oh my, was that a nice feeling.

-My background is fashion, so I’ve spent the last 10 years studying it and experiencing it; working on the fashion pages of national magazines, styling lookbooks, press events and real life features, as well as working with style guru Nicky Hambleton-Jones during and after her pregnancy and training as a Personal Stylist.
+My background is fashion, so I’ve spent the last 12 years studying it and experiencing it; working on the fashion pages of national magazines, styling lookbooks, press events and real life features, as well as working with style guru Nicky Hambleton-Jones during and after her pregnancy and training as a Personal Stylist at the NHJ Style Academy.

 From high street to designer, celebrity to real people and print to TV, I’ve given it all a whirl.
 But since becoming pregnant and now a mum, I realised there just isn’t enough out there with us in mind.